lambdaclass/concrete/README.md

 ## Design

-Programs are about transforming data into other forms of data.
-Code is about expressing algorithms, not the type system.
 ### Core features
 - C/Go/Rust-inspired, context-free small grammar, syntax: if, for, function calls, modules, pattern matching
 - Safe.
 Linear types that allow memory and other resources to be managed safely and without runtime overhead